To request a quarterly newsletter send e-mail address to Gail@GailPosner.com

 Van's Frozen Whole Grain Waffles

-Edamane (frozen soy nuts, so easy to
+Edamane (frozen soy beans, so easy to

 prepare; available everywhere)